This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen during a craniotomy?

-- The person will be given general anesthesia to keep him asleep and free from pain during surgery.
+- The person will be given general anesthesia to keep him or her asleep and free from pain during surgery.
 The surgeon will make an incision in the person's head.
-He will use tools to remove part of the person's skull.
-He will also make an incision in the tissue that surrounds the person's brain (the dura).
-The incision will let extra fluid or blood out of his brain.
+He or she will use tools to remove part of the person's skull.
+He or she will also make an incision in the tissue that surrounds the person's brain (the dura).
+The incision will let extra fluid or blood out of his or her brain.
 This will help decrease pressure and prevent injury to the person's brain.
 The surgeon may insert tools through the incision to stop bleeding or remove a blood clot.

 What will happen after a craniotomy?

-- The person may have swelling and bruising in his face or around his eyes.
-He may have a headache or get tired easily.
-He may also have problems with his memory.
+- The person may have swelling and bruising.
+He or she may have a headache or get tired easily.
+He or she may also have memory problems.
 These signs and symptoms are normal after surgery.
 They should get better over time.
-The person's recovery time may depend on his injury or other conditions.
+The person's recovery time may depend on his or her injury or other conditions.
 It may take several weeks for the person to recover.

 - The person will be monitored in an intensive care unit (ICU) after surgery.
-Healthcare providers will monitor his vital signs and neuro signs.
+Healthcare providers will monitor his or her vital signs and neuro signs.
 Neuro signs, or neuro checks, show healthcare providers the person's brain function.
 They will check how the person's pupils react to light.
-They may check his memory and how easily he wakes up.
-His hand grasp and balance may also be tested.
+They may check his or her memory and how easily he or she wakes up.
+His or her hand grasp and balance may also be tested.

 - The person may need other tests and be connected to monitoring equipment.
-He may have several drains or IVs.
-He may have a tube in his lungs that helps him breathe.
-Medicines will be given to keep the person relaxed, control his pain, and decrease swelling in his brain.
+He or she may have several drains or IVs.
+The person may have a tube in his or her lungs that helps with breathing.
+Medicines will be given to keep the person relaxed, control pain, and decrease swelling in the brain.

 What can be done to help the person recover in the hospital?